Paperspace/Docs/jobs/clone.md

 # Clone

-Clone an exiting job and queue the cloned copy to run.
+Clone an existing job and queue the cloned copy to run.

 ## Example Use